 Driving in Europe

-We also need to know in advance if you're planning to take our hire vehicle abroad.
+We need to know in advance if you're planning to take our hire vehicle abroad.
 This is to ensure we equip you with the correct documentation such as a Vehicle on Hire Certificate (VE103B).
-If you're travelling under our insurance cover we'll also need to furnish you with a Green Card and details of breakdown cover.
+Without correct documentation, you could be arrested and / or the hire vehicle could be seized at your unlimited liability.
+If you're travelling under our insurance cover we'll also need to furnish you with a Green Card and confirm details of breakdown cover with you.
 Once everything is in place, we'll authorise your hire vehicle in our systems for travel in the agreed countries.